 The boot strap protocol is used to configure the JetDirect or G1369A LAN card.
-The Boot strap protocol requires a BootP service.
-The Agilent BootP Service uses the LAN communication parameters specified in the Configuration Editor to establish communication.
-The Agilent BootP Service can be used for central administration and distribution of IP addresses and settings.
+The Boot strap protocol requires a BootP service (refer to the readme).
+Agilent no longer supports the Bootp Service.
+The Agilent BootP Service Program uses the LAN communication parameters specified in the Configuration Editor to establish communication.
+The Agilent BootP Service Program can be used for central administration and distribution of IP addresses and settings.